 Cervical Spondylosis.
 Found in people middle-aged and older, cervical spondylosis is the normal wear-and-tear of discs and cartilage in the neck.
 In most cases, surgery is not recommended for treating cervical spondylosis so an epidural injection could be an option to treat this condition.

 During the Procedure

-Before the cervical epidural procedure begins, you may be given an IV sedation to help relax before the procedure begins.
+Before the cervical epidural procedure begins, you may be given an IV sedation to help relax before the procedure.
 First the back of the neck is prepped with a sterile soap, then a local anesthetic is used at the injection site for extra comfort during the procedure.
-Once the anesthetic has enough time take effect, it is finally time for the corticosteroid cervical epidural injection.
+Once the anesthetic takes effect, it is finally time for the corticosteroid cervical epidural injection.